Emotionally Intelligent Husbands Do This Best4 min read

 Emotional intelligence is measured by two components.
 It begins with a person's ability to recognize, understand and manage their own emotions.
 With this foundation, an emotionally intelligent individual is also able to recognize, understand, and positively influence other's emotions.

 Psychologist and marriage researcher John Gottman has observed thousands of couples in over 30 years of research.
 In his research, only 35 percent of husbands demonstrated emotional intelligence.
 An emotionally intelligent husband is able to understand, honor and respect his wife, better than the average male.
 According to Gottman, this is achieved by knowing when to accept her influence.

 Most women appear to be adept at accepting influence from their husbands.
 Women tend to be better in touch with their emotions than men.
 It appears they were designed this way.
 As wives, they tend to take their husband's opinions and emotions into consideration in their decision making--they do this more often than the men they're married to.

 A husband who accepts his wife's influence takes her opinions and emotions into consideration in his decision making.
 He is not afraid to share power in their relationship by partnering with her.
 This is in contrast to a husband who refuses to share power by brushing aside or overruling his wife’s interests.
 Husbands who do not share power have an 81 percent chance their marriage will not last, according to Gottman's research.

+Putting effort into increasing one's emotional intelligence is an act of love.
 Men who want to increase their emotional intelligence can do the following adapted from Travis Bradberry's bestseller Emotional Intelligence 2.0: